Mechsoft-Limited/iniswap-document/help/troubleshooting.md

 {% tab title="Solution for nerds" %}
 OK, so you're really determined to fix this.
 We really don't recommend doing this unless you know what you're doing.

-There currently isn't a simple way to solve this issue from the iniswap website: you'll need to interact with the contract directly.
+There currently isn't a simple way to solve this issue from the Iniswap website: you'll need to interact with the contract directly.
 You can add liquidity directly via the Router contract, while setting amountAMin to a small amount, then withdrawing all liquidity.

 #### **Approve the LP contract**